Chart Color Schemes

 Scoresby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Scoresby's population shows high cultural diversity, with 41.5% born overseas and 39.0% speaking a language other than English at home.
+Scoresby's population has a high level of cultural diversity, with 41.5% born overseas and 39.0% speaking languages other than English at home.
 Christianity is the predominant religion in Scoresby, comprising 44.8% of its population.
-Buddhism is notably overrepresented, making up 8.0% compared to Greater Melbourne's 4.6%.
+Notably, Buddhism is overrepresented in Scoresby at 8.0%, compared to Greater Melbourne's 4.6%.

 Frequently Asked Questions - Diversity